freedomofpress/encryption-works/encryption_works.md

 The adversary in this case isn't as sophisticated as the NSA, but local authorities can still subpoena emails or phone call records to see who you've been talking to.

+An important distinction that will help you threat model is the difference between *confidentiality* and *anonymity*.
+Confidentiality refers to the contents of a conversation being hidden, while anonymity refers to the identity of the conversants being hidden.
+Two users of an encrypted text messaging app such as Signal (discussed later) may have a confidential conversation, but since their Signal identities are tied to their phone numbers their conversation is not anonymous.
+On the other hand, a few Tor Browser Bundle users may have an anonymous conversation on an internet forum site, but since they're posts are unencrypted and publicly visible, their conversation is not confidential.
+Note anonymity does not necessarily mean the participants of a conversation do not know each other's identities, rather that those outside the conversation do not.

+When working on a story with a colleague it is likely confidentiality will suffice—it is no secret you talk, but what you talk about should remain confidential.
+On the other hand, you may wish to communicate with a source or consultant on a particular issue anonymously *and* confidentially; neither of you wishes it be know you have a relationship, and what you talk about should also not be known to any third party.

 ### Strong passphrases and password managers

 With threat modeling in mind, there are several easy steps you can take to improve your security before ever encrypting your emails or chats.
 These steps can be just as important—if not more so—than the more complicated steps described later in this guide.